aksommerville/egg2/etc/doc/eau-format.md

 Basically a hex dump, with some helpers:
 - `#` starts a line comment anywhere.
 - `"..."` JSON string.
-Don't use parens inside a string, because I'm lazy on the JS parsing side.
+Don't use parens or escaped quotes inside a string, because I'm lazy on the JS parsing side.
 - `u8(N)` `u16(N)` `u24(N)` `u32(N)` Big-endian integer, decimal by default.
 - `len(SIZE) { ... }` emits the length of the body in SIZE bytes, then the body.
 Fails if too large.
 - `name(STRING)` before channel header or drum note.
 Produces no output but we might use for indexing.